Anna Fitzpatrick

 Anna Fitzpatrick (born 6 April 1989) is a British former professional tennis player.

 Personal life

 Fitzpatrick attended St Thomas of Canterbury school in Sheffield, St Mary's Roman Catholic High School, Chesterfield and Woodhouse Grove School in Apperley Bridge, City of Bradford.
-She has three older brothers named Chris, Peter and Michael, who were all keen tennis players themselves and very supportive of their sister.
+She has three older brothers.
 Growing up, she played tennis at Beauchief Tennis Club and at Graves Tennis Centre.

 Playing style

 Fitzpatrick liked to play aggressively, coming to the net as often as possible.
 When at the back of the court she was looking for opportunities to attack, and often tried to serve and volley to change the pace of the match.
 According to Fitzpatrick, her volley was "what [her] whole game is built on" and her least favourite surface is clay.

 Career

 Junior (2003–2007)

 Fitzpatrick's first match on the junior ITF circuit came in July 2003 and her last in June 2007.
 During her four-year junior tennis career, she did not reach any tournament finals but reached the semi-finals of three tournaments, one of which was the 2007 Wimbledon girls' tournament where she lost to eventual champion, Urszula Radwańska, 6–7(3), 3–6.
 She also lost in the quarterfinals of a total of five tournaments.
 Her win–loss record for singles competition was 25–26.

 As a junior doubles competitor, Fitzpatrick won one tournament (partnering Jade Curtis) and was a runner-up in another.
 She was also a semi-finalist four times and lost in the quarterfinals in nine tournaments.
 One of the tournaments in which Fitzpatrick became a quarterfinalist was in the 2007 Wimbledon girls' doubles tournament with Jade Curtis.
 She ended her junior career with a doubles win–loss record of 27–28.
 Her career-high combined singles and doubles ranking was world No. 180 (achieved 9 July 2007).